ajbonner/mage-resque/README.md

 To run the tests, in your Magento root directory, issue the following command from your terminal.

     $ phpunit -c vendor/ajbonner/mage-resque/tests/phpunit.xml

+Feedback and pull requests are very welcome.
+You can get in touch with me on twitter @ajbonner or via the issues system here on github.